fdrainer/seedinspector/README.md

 ## Screenshots

-Below are real interface previews of **Seed Inspector** running in production.
+Below are real interface previews of **Seed Inspector** in operation.

 These screenshots demonstrate the core flow of the wallet discovery engine —
 from mnemonic input to multi-chain asset aggregation.